tessel/t2-start/README.md

 See instructions in [jekyll-now](https://github.com/barryclark/jekyll-now#local-development) for more details.

+## Image assets

+Image assets are stored on Imgur, with the username TesselProject.
+Contact [Kelsey](//twitter.com/selkeymoonbeam) if you need the login.

+GIF assets can be generated from video according to [this tutorial](http://parkerhiggins.net/2012/10/howto-create-an-animated-gif-from-a-video-with-command-line-tools/).

 ## License

 Documentation is copyright The Tessel Project and released under a [Creative Commons Attribution ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).
 All license text and links must be included in any redistribution.